lenseswaenen/lenseswaenen.github.io/_posts/2021-12-31-linearly_dependent_constraints.md

 A convex set can be built up as all possible convex combinations of the extreme points.
 In 3D the vertices are the extreme points.
 Extreme points alone do not yet give the edges of the polyhedron which contribute to a nice visualization too though.
 I have not yet looked into the literature on whether there are any nice methods for conversion between linear inequalities and extreme points (and back) beyond brute force stuff of combinatorial complexity.

 ## Sage code
 To start off, I'm not an experienced Sage user, and what I managed to do below was a matter of copy-paste programming.
 First off, Windows is not supported by Sage, so I had to resort to an Ubuntu VM.
 From there, Sage can be imported as a Python package (after installing, for example from `conda-forge`), but the graphics rendering does not work out of the box in a Jupyter notebook.
 The quickest solution was to write the graphics to file and render the file with `IPython.display.Image`.
-Alternatively, Sage can be played with in the browser using the [Sage Cell Server](https://sagecell.sagemath.org/) and it seems that it can even be used with Jupyter Notebooks with a Sage kernel i.s.o. the Python kernel I'm using.
+Alternatively, one can play around with Sage in the browser using the [Sage Cell Server](https://sagecell.sagemath.org/) and it seems that it can even be used with Jupyter Notebooks with a Sage kernel i.s.o. the Python kernel I'm using.

 The core functionality of Sage I'm now interested in, is the `Polyhedron` class, which allows definition of a polyhedron in terms of linear inequalities (through the `ieqs` keyword argument).
 The [documentation](http://fe.math.kobe-u.ac.jp/icms2010-dvd/SAGE/www.sagemath.org/doc/reference/sage/geometry/polyhedra.html) specifies that `ieqs` needs to receive a list of lists in `[b, A]` format to represent inequalities $$Ax + b \geq 0$$